thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

 </table>
 ```

-Quite a lot of things to see here, but not much we should not understand by now...
+Quite a lot of things to see here, but nothing we shouldn't understand by now...
 except for one `strange` thing:

 ```html